1301 Carpenter Ave, Iron Mountain, MI 49801Call: 877-749-9806

 Patient may see: Center vision may appear blurry because parts of the macula have begun to die, leaving blank spots in vision.
 Straight lines may look wavy.
 Side or "peripheral" vision is rarely affected.

-With the wet type, the patient may see a dark spot in the center of their vision because of blood or fluid under the macula.
+With Wet Macular Degeneration, the patient may see a dark spot in the center of their vision because of blood or fluid under the macula.
 Straight lines may look wavy because the macula is no longer smooth.
 Side vision is rarely affected.
 Yearly eye examinations are very important for patients at high risk.

 AREDS Nutritional Formula for Macular Degeneration